janljubic/3DtoLEGO/README.md

 # 🧱 3DtoLEGO

-This project converts 3D models of various cars into LEGO brick–based 3D models.
+This project converts 3D car models into LEGO structurally sound LEGO brick–based 3D representations.

 It was primarily developed as part of my **bachelor's thesis** at the *Faculty of Computer and Information Science, University of Ljubljana*, and later published as a **research paper** with *doc. dr. Ciril Bohak* at the *International Conference in Central Europe on Computer Graphics, Visualization and Computer Vision (WSCG) 2025*.

 The code represents a research prototype, and would require additional improvements and optimizations to become a complete and usable application — such as machine learning–based brick fitting, simplified installation, integrated voxelization, and overall structural cleanup.

+## 🗺️ Project overview

+The process of generating a LEGO car model is composed of several steps:
+	- voxelization (accomplished using **binvox**)
+	- component mapping
+	- filling with bricks
+		- wheels
+		- cabin
+		- sloped bricks
+		- smooth bricks
+		- thick bricks (3 LEGO units)
+		- thin bricks (1 LEGO unit)
+		- lights
+	- fixing model connectivity

 ## 📁 Project Contents